zhukaihan/Ultra-Simple-Browser/README.md

 * **NavigationController.swift** It is a key for autoRotate.
 * **AppDelegate.swift** AppDelegate.swift.
 Do I need to say more?
 * **AlertController.swift** Will be use for downloading videos.
 Downloading videos is one of the ideas in list.
 Just don't know how to detect videos in website.
 * **CustomWKWebView.swift** It is a tryout for NSCoding.
-Ofcourse, failed.
+Of course, failed.
 I try this out because NSKeyedArchiver and NSKeyedUnarchiver does not work for some god d**n reason.
 * **Info.plist** Just some orientation problem.
 Orientation is an big issue.
 Thank God, I fixed it (not in this plist).
 * **(html)** That was planned to use for some internet connection error handling.
-Ofcourse, failed again.
+Of course, failed again.
 * **Description** Very, very, ultra, super, old file.
 It adds comments for ViewController.
 Haven't update it for a while.
 I will PROBABLY update it sometime.

 **That's pretty much it.
 Suggestions are always welcome.
 Criticizes are slightly not so welcome, but still welcome if the criticizes are useful (such as improve your code design!!!!!).**